 Green Living After-Strip Wash

-After Strip - Paint Remover Wash sells for $5.59.
-After Strip removes the residue that remains after paint or varnish have been removed.
+Ready-Strip (After-Strip) Paint Remover Wash sells for around $7.
+After-Strip removes the residue that remains after paint or varnish have been removed.
 After-Strip also removes stain from wood finishes.
 This ecologically safe product contains no methylene chloride or other VOCs.

 These are just a few of the environmentally friendly paint and varnish strippers available today.
 When consumers consistently choose to purchase products that do not contain hazardous components such as DMC, their projects will be completed with far less harm to human health and the environment.